 Turn off Find My iPhone by erase your iCloud account information (iCloud lock bypass)

-This method can be considered an iOS 12 exploit, a security flaw in Find My iPhone iCloud lock that will let you turn off Find My iPhone without password.
+This method can be considered an iOS 12 exploit, a security flaw in Find My iPhone iCloud lock that will let you turn off the Find My iPhone feature without password.
 And here’s how it works:

 - Tap to open the Settings app from your iPhone Home screen.

 - If prompted to enter your password, type in any random number and then tap on Done.

 - After you input a random number, you will see a warning message saying that the password you input is incorrect.
 Tap OK and then select Cancel.
 Doing so will route you back to the iCloud section.

 - At this point, tap on Account and then erase the description.

 After doing so, you will be taken back to the iCloud main section and from there you will see that the Find My iPhone feature is already turned off.

 Alternatively, you can reset your Apple ID password first and then after the password is reset, you can turn off the Find My iPhone feature seamlessly.
 Your Apple ID password can be reset through email, password, and security questions, using two-factor authentication, and two-step verification.
 The easiest and quickest password reset method is the two-factor authentication.
 Here’s how it’s done: